 The Willets Point Redevelopment will be a major engine for economic growth for New York City, generate local employment and business opportunities, and improve the overall quality of life for local residents.

 The Willets Point redevelopment constitutes a unique opportunity for the City to incorporate sustainability goals from the ground up.
 Willets Point suffers from widespread petroleum contamination, with additional potential contamination from paint, cleaning solvents, and automotive fluids.
 Environmental hazards are exacerbated by a high water table that spreads pollution throughout the site, endangering adjacent water bodies.
 Most of Willets Point lies within the 100-year flood plain, necessitating a significant increase in grade.
 The district also has limited storm water infrastructure and no sanitary infrastructure.
 The redevelopment approach will encompass site cleanup, planning and design, infrastructure construction, and building construction.

 In December 2011, the City broke ground on critical infrastructure work including the construction of a sanitary sewer main and reconstruction of a storm sewer and outfall.
 These improvements, which constitute a $50 million investment, support the historic redevelopment of Willets Point, which has always lacked this basic infrastructure.

 Another critical part of the redevelopment plan for Willets Point is assisting the current workers.
 NYCEDC, in conjunction with the Department of Small Business Services, retained LaGuardia Community College to develop and manage the Worker Assistance Program for impacted employees of Willets Point.

-Since its inception in 2008, this program has provided a variety of critical services at no cost to interested Willets Point Workers:
+Since its inception in 2008, this program has provided a variety of critical services at no cost to interested Willets Point Workers, including:

-Get Willets Point environmental review documents, including VanWyck Ramps NEPA assessment, CEQR review, and the final generic environmental impact statement.
+View additional information regarding the Willets Point environmental review, including VanWyck Ramps NEPA assessment, CEQR review, and the final generic environmental impact statement.